openharmony/docs/en/application-dev/reference/apis/js-apis-webview.md

 getCertificate(): Promise<Array<cert.X509Cert>>

-Obtains the certificate information of the current website.
-When the \<Web> component is used to load an HTTPS website, SSL certificate verification is performed.
+Obtains the certificate information of this website.
+When the **\<Web>** component is used to load an HTTPS website, SSL certificate verification is performed.
 This API uses a promise to return the [X.509 certificate](./js-apis-cert.md) of the current website.

 **System capability**: SystemCapability.Web.Webview.Core